Comparison of denominations

 Coin corpus datasets: Anemourion, Aphrodisias, Staters, Holmoi, Group 1, Holmoi, Group 2, Kelenderis, Staters – Group 1, Kelenderis, Staters – Group 2, Kelenderis, Staters – Group 3, Nagidos, Staters – Group 1, Nagidos, Staters – Group 2, Nagidos, Staters – Group 3, Pseudo-Kelenderis Mints

 The numbers of analysed coins are given in Table 1.
-Those coins that are listed in the coin corpus without weights or that are marked there as too corroded or damaged are excluded from the analysis.
+Coins whose weight is unknown or whose weight data are unreliable or are excessively corroded or damaged are excluded from the analysis.

 Total Excluded Analyzed